mister-turtle/nessplus/README.md

 This is an on-going project to make Nessus output more useful in day to day pentesting.

-## Features
-### Compliance
-Produce an overview of a Nessus compliance scan:
-* Supports multiple compliance benchmarks per host in a single run
-* Optionally write a CSV per host and benchmark containing results
-* Optionally print failed controls to the terminal

-### Issues
-Print out an overview of issues per host
-* Sorted by severity rating
-* Color highlighted for severity
-* Filter on minimum severity level

-### Services
-Display a list of discovered services per host
-* Includes TLS status

 ## Installation
 ```sh
 go install github.com/mister-turtle/nessplus/cmd/nessplus@latest